Phi Iota Alpha: Consolidation

-Phi Lambda Alpha was seeking to expand throughout the United States and to promote the ideology of Pan Americanism.
-Sigma Iota Fraternity was in search of revitalizing some of its defunct chapters.
+Phi Lambda Alpha was seeking to expand throughout the United States and to promote the ideology of Pan-Americanism.
+Sigma Iota fraternity was in search of revitalizing some of its defunct chapters.
 Thus both organizations complemented each other and began to work towards the creation of the fraternity now known as Phi Iota Alpha.

 Establishment

-In December 1931 in Troy, New York, delegates from Phi Lambda Alpha and Sigma Iota assembled with the objective of forming a unified fraternity to address the needs of Latin American Students in universities in the United States.
+In December 1931 in Troy, New York, delegates from Phi Lambda Alpha and Sigma Iota assembled to form a unified fraternity to address the needs of Latin American Students in universities in the United States.

 On December 26, 1931, the first day of a three-day convention, Phi Iota Alpha was born as both groups agreed to the merger.
 They resolved to unify under one name, one banner, one organization and one ideal.
-The next day of business was dedicated to preparing the details of revising the constitution, working on the creation of a shield to represent the newly formed national Latino brotherhood.
+The next day of business was dedicated to preparing the details of revising the constitution and working on the creation of a shield to represent the newly formed national Latino brotherhood.
 On December 28, by the end of the three-day convention, the majority of the merger was completed.
 The last step in the merger was the ratification of some of the chapters of Sigma Iota that were not represented at the convention.

-The fraternity was incorporated as a national organization on October 28, 1936, under the laws of the State of Louisiana, under the name and title of Phi Iota Alpha Fraternity.
+The fraternity was incorporated as a national organization on October 28, 1936, in the State of Louisiana, as Phi Iota Alpha Fraternity.

 International expansion

-After the unification of Sigma Iota and Phi Lambda Alpha, Phi Iota Alpha goal was to expand on the national level and develop a plan for it existing and its potential international possibilities.
-Phi Iota Alpha sponsored the 1932 convention in New York City with the purpose of forming the Union Latino Americana (ULA) with hopes of expanding its ideals internationally.
-The ULA was a Pan American governing body of Latino fraternities which provides the framework for the implementation of Pan-American ideology.
+After the unification of Sigma Iota and Phi Lambda Alpha, Phi Iota Alpha's goal was to expand on the national level and develop a plan for its existing and potential international possibilities.
+Phi Iota Alpha sponsored the 1932 convention in New York City to form the Union Latino Americana (ULA) with hopes of expanding its ideals internationally.
+The ULA was a Pan-American governing body of Latino fraternities that provided the framework for the implementation of Pan-American ideology.
 The ULA organized Latin America into 22 zones with each of the 21 Latin American countries constituting a zone, and Phi Iota Alpha representing the 22nd zone in the United States.
-By 1937, the ULA had several well-established and functional zones including:
+By 1937, the ULA had several well-established and functional zones including the following: